How to Change Honda CBR600 Front Brake Pads

 Step 12.
 Repeat Step 1 through Step 11 on the other side of the front wheel for the other caliper.

 Ready to change out the rear brake pads on your Honda motorcycle?
-Watch the video below to see how to replace the rear brake pads on a CBR 600.
+Watch the video above to see how to replace the rear brake pads on a CBR 600.